Scouting in New York: Camps

 The Camp's buildings and cabins are available for off-season use by Scouting and other youth organizations.

 Tuscarora Scout Reservation is a Boy Scouts of America camp located on 1200 acres (4.5 km2) around Summit Lake in New York State's Southern Tier.

 The camp has ten summer camping sites with 2-man platform tents.
 It has five winter units with a center lodge equipped with wood stoves, refrigerators and electricity and four 8-man lean-tos.
 Tuscarora Scout Reservation also offers a renovated Nature lodge, dining hall, a nationally known Handicraft program, and a 40 ft, progressively more difficult climbing wall with free rappel.
 They also offer mountainboarding, paddleboard, shotgun and rifle range as well as multiple Wilderness Programs and Scoutcraft programs.
 The camp is available year-round for camping, hiking as well as shotgun and rifle programs.
 Tuscarora Scout Reservation hosts over 500 Scouts and leaders each January and February for its Winter Camp programs.
 Tuscarora hosts the Council's annual National Youth Leadership Training Course every August.

 Order of the Arrow

-The corresponding Order of the Arrow lodge is Otahnagon Lodge 172, a nationally recognized lodge.
+The corresponding Order of the Arrow lodge is Otahnagon Lodge 172.

 Connecticut Rivers Council

 The Connecticut Rivers Council serves the majority of the State of Connecticut in addition to Fisher's Island in New York.

+The corresponding Order of the Arrow Lodge is Tschitani Lodge #10.